🇬🇧 English 🇵🇹 Português 🇨🇳 简体字

 So to begin, I’d like to follow Dzongsar Khyentse Rinpoche’s example and start by inviting us all to tune our motivations, as Rinpoche says.
 So to get a sense of what this means, let me tell a story from when I was young.
 I went to school in London, a Church of England school, and each day before school lunch, the headmaster would lead us all in saying grace, which was, “For what we are about to receive, may the Lord make us truly thankful.”
 That’s a standard Christian expression of grace, cultivating appreciation and gratitude.
 And as we now know from positive psychology and the study of happiness, if all that [research] really could be boiled down to just one thing, it really is that we’re going to be happy to the extent that we can be grateful and appreciate our lives.

-And we can contrast that with our ordinary mindset of consumer or user, where we expect to be impressed by a product or service, and if something isn’t working to our liking, all the responsibility is on the person who made the product or provides the service, and we don’t any responsibility as the user to enjoy the experience.
+And we can contrast that with our ordinary mindset of consumer or user, where we expect to be impressed by a product or service, and if something isn’t working to our liking, all the responsibility is on the person who made the product or provides the service, and we don’t take any responsibility as the user to enjoy the experience.
 So there’s no surprise that everyone is so unhappy in this consumer society.

 The Three Supreme Methods